 None of these conditions are enjoyable.
 Thankfully, they all can be prevented through wisdom teeth removal.
 Through the use of local anesthesia, wisdom teeth extraction has become a standard procedure.
 For patients who are anxious, anti-anxiety medicine can also help.
 An oral surgeon is the best type of doctor to perform this procedure.
 He can provide guidance on what options are available.

-The orthodontic office of Mary Kay Becher DDS MS in Austin TX where treatments are performed by top orthodontists with leading-edge technology.
-Afterwards, we will take a panoramic x-ray to see the location of your wisdom teeth and find out if full extraction is needed.
+At Becher & Gil Orthodontics in Austin, TX, where treatments are performed by top orthodontists with leading-edge technology.
+Afterward, we will take a panoramic x-ray to see the location of your wisdom teeth and find out if full extraction is needed.
 If extraction is necessary, we recommend removing the wisdom teeth before the roots settle in.
 This way, we can pop out the tooth bud in a manner that is much easier for our patients.